Generalized fibre sums of 4-manifolds and the canonical class: Checks and comparison with previously known formulae

 The rim torus term $\sum_{i=1}^dr_iR_i$ has zero intersection with itself and all other terms in $K_X$.
 We have

 and

 The self-intersection of $\Sigma_X$ is zero.
 Adding these terms together, we get the expected result

-As another check we compare the formula for $K_X$ in Theorem \ref{thm on the canonical class Gompf} with a formula of Ionel and Parker that determines the intersection of $K_X$ with certain homology classes for symplectic generalized fibre sums in arbitrary dimension and without the assumption of trivial normal bundles of $\Sigma_M$ and $\Sigma_N$ (see \cite[Lemma 2.4]{IP2}).
+As another check we compare the formula for $K_X$ in Theorem \ref{thm on the canonical class Gompf} with a formula of Ionel and Parker \cite[Lemma 2.4]{IP2} that determines the intersection of $K_X$ with certain homology classes for symplectic generalized fibre sums in arbitrary dimension and without the assumption of trivial normal bundles of $\Sigma_M$ and $\Sigma_N$.
 For dimension $4$ with surfaces of genus $g$ and self-intersection zero the formula can be written (in our notation for the cohomology of $X$):

 There is no statement about the intersection with classes in $S'(X)$ that have a non-zero component in $\mbox{ker}\,(i_M\oplus i_N)$.
-We calculate the corresponding intersections with the formula for $K_X$ in Theorem \ref{thm on the canonical class Gompf}.
+We calculate the corresponding intersections with the formula for $K_X$ in equation \eqref{formula canonical class with sigma term}.
 For $C\in P(M)$ we have

 where the second line follows because the terms in the formula for $\overline{K_M}$ involving $B_M$ and $\Sigma_M$ have zero intersection with $C$, being a perpendicular element.
 A similar equation holds for $N$.
 The intersection with $\Sigma_X$ is given by